-Schlossbergplatz and Gstühl Center
+Schlossbergplatz and Gstühl Center – the place to meet

 The large shopping centre "Gstühl Center" stretches from Bruggerstrasse in the direction of the Stadtturm (City Tower).
 The shops are all grouped around a passageway facing inwards that meets all of your shopping needs and has places to sit down and unwind.

-Calm and relaxing
+Theaterplatz – calm and relaxing

 Many people meet on sunny days at the "Theaterplatz" to relax on a bench or in a restaurant, or play chess.
 A florist, an outdoor sports shop, a spacious book store, a beauty salon and a bank surround this square.
 More stores can be reached through some stairs which lead to the old town.

-From Cordulaplatz to Lindenplatz
+From Cordulaplatz to Lindenplatz - inside tips

 The "Cordulaplatz" and the "Lindenplatz" with diverse traditional shops are situated after the "Weitengasse".
 Specialist shops for fashion, shoes, furniture, lingerie and food, as well as florists, jewellery shops, hairstylists, galleries, a large library, a music instrument store, a sport shop and a bakery as well as various restaurants can be found in the area around the Lindenplatz.